ISO-TC204/ISO-TC204.github.io/docs/cybersecurity/beginners-guide.md

 By supporting fine-grained entitlements, ITS certificates enable strong access control mechanisms that align with specific use cases, user roles, or organizational policies.

-### Misbehaviour Detection
+### Misbehavior Detection

 Even in a well-secured system, trusted devices can malfunction or behave maliciously.
-In ITS, where safety depends on the accuracy and integrity of real-time data, it is important to continuously evaluate whether participants are acting in accordance with expected behaviours.
-Misbehaviour detection systems are designed to identify faulty or deceptive behaviour; for example  inconsistent vehicle position updates, spoofed GPS signals, or invalid safety alerts, and initiate a response that preserves trust in the network.
+In ITS, where safety depends on the accuracy and integrity of real-time data, it is important to continuously evaluate whether participants are acting in accordance with expected behaviors.
+Misbehaviour detection systems are designed to identify faulty or deceptive behavior; for example  inconsistent vehicle position updates, spoofed GPS signals, or invalid safety alerts, and initiate a response that preserves trust in the network.
 These systems operate at both the edge and the backend.
 Local detection capabilities onboard vehicles or infrastructure can flag suspicious messages, while backend authorities analyze reported incidents, corroborate evidence, and determine whether a device's credentials should be suspended or revoked.
 The figure below illustrates a simplified view of how misbehaviour is detected, validated, and responded to in a credential-based ITS environment.

 ![MisbehaviourLifecycle](images/MisbehaviorLifecycle.jpg)